 A gift in your Will to MacKillop Family Services will be invested immediately and live on in perpetuity, with the income generated funding our work.
 So you can be assured that your generosity and compassion will continue to foster hope and promote justice for future generations of vulnerable children, young people and families.

 To maximise the impact of your gift, leaving the residue or a percentage of your estate means your gift will retain its value over time, regardless of inflation, while enabling you to put the needs of your family first.
-Click here to learn about different types of bequests.
+You can read more about the different types of bequests below.

 To have a confidential conversation about including us in your Will, ring Stuart Bell our Planned Giving Specialist.
 Stuart works Monday to Wednesday, 9am to 5pm